 Nedra is the mother of four children, three of whom were born at home.
-When she is not busy working with moms and babies, she spends as much time as possible outside, hiking the beautiful Colorado trails.
+When she is not busy working, she spends as much time as possible outside, hiking the beautiful Colorado trails.
 Nedra and her children enjoy learning through adventure at every opportunity, and when the weather isn’t ideal for adventure, she may be found sewing like mad to finish another project, or curled up with a book by the fire.

 Julia grew up in Colorado and first began serving birthing families as a nurse in 2010.
 When she recognized a great need for out-of-hospital options and holistic care in childbirth, she completed an international midwifery internship and began a home birth course of study once back in Denver.
 She has been an independently licensed midwife since 2019.